openstack/octavia/doc/source/design/version0.5/component-design.rst

 It should be noted that in later releases of Octavia, the controller functions will be split across several components.
-At this stage we are less concerned with how this internal communcation will happen, and are most concerned with ensuring communication with amphorae, the amphora LB driver, and the Network driver are all made as perfect as possible.
+At this stage we are less concerned with how this internal communication will happen, and are most concerned with ensuring communication with amphorae, the amphora LB driver, and the Network driver are all made as perfect as possible.